How Using Your Imagination Leads to Better Auditions

 Exploring the Triggers Back to murder.
 Now it’s time to use your imagination to get you to the place where murder would be a viable option.

 You’re going to need to go deep, so use your imagination to create the causes and conditions that would provoke the behavior.
 Explore the depths of the hurt, rage, scorn, and/or hopelessness that can be resolved in no other way than the death of another person.
 And who is this person?
 Imagine who could drive you to this act and feel every bit of the story in your body and in your breath.
 And finally imagine the peace or the exhilaration that you would feel in planning and committing the act.

 Finally, Feel how the imagined state has changed your view, mentally, physical, and emotionally.

-The least interesting part of playing a murderer is the actual act.
+Uncovering the Behavior The least interesting part of playing a murderer is the actual act.
 The actor’s responsibility in the audition is not to “play a murderer”—whatever that means—but to explore the heart and soul of a person who would kill, and show up in the room as a fully realized, three-dimensional person who kills.
 Use the imagination in this case to unmask the choices that your killer would make.
 Imagine yourself going through the plotting, again checking in with the body and breath.
 And then take it to the actual act and let yourself feel what it would be like to watch the life drain out of a human being.
 Feel the full range of actions and emotions.
 Let the vicious, predatory, seductive, cool, rage-filled, depressed, manic energy that the imagined incident has produced take over your body until you truly know how it feels to be a person who murders.

 Exploration is essential to personalization.
 In an audition the specific energy and emotions that are yours and yours alone need to be seen.
 Nothing else counts if you don’t show up in that room and in that role.